A big part of what you get when you travel with Work the World is the on-the-ground support our in-country teams provide.

-The language teacher comes over to the house twice per-week.
-They’ll help get you up to speed with both everyday words and phrases, and clinical terminologies specific to your discipline and the departments you’ll be spending time in.
+Your language teacher delivers lessons in the house twice per-week.
+These help you with everyday words and phrases, and clinical terminology specific to the departments you’ll be spending time in.

-I would definitely recommend the Work the World to other healthcare students.
-I have found that no other company offers the same smooth organization, as well as plenty of help and advice before and during your trip. — Helen Lennon, Ghana
+"I would definitely recommend Work the World to other healthcare students.
+I have found that no other organisation offers the same smooth experience, as well as plenty of help and advice before and during your trip".
+Helen Lennon, Ghana

 There’s nothing they haven’t seen before and no issue they can’t resolve.
 With their amazing hospital relationships, in-depth knowledge of the country and years of experience, they’ve got your back.

 Use the button below to dig deeper into the highlights of each of our destinations.

-Fill out the short enquiry form at the bottom of the page, or call us for a quick, no-obligation chat with one of our experts:
+Fill out the short enquiry form at the bottom of the page, or call us for a quick, no-obligation chat with one of our experts.